Massage Chair Glossary

 Deep tissue massage is able to access deeper muscle and connective tissue for an increased effect.
 This is done by applying deep sustained strokes to problem areas in your back and neck.
 There can be a bit of soreness associated with this type of massage if you haven’t experienced it before.

-Heat Therapy is a set of built-in heating pads that work with the massage rollers and airbag system to increase the effect of the overall massage.
+Heat Therapy is a set of built-in heating pads that work with the massage rollers and airbag system to increase the overall massage effects.
 When heat is applied to large muscle groups, it can help relieve stress and loosen muscles.

 Kneading Massage Technique